LizzyParkerPannell/Untargeted_metabolomics_workflow/content/00_Overview/01_what-is-it.en.md

 > :question: Which compounds might be responsible for the difference in metabolomic fingerprint between the classes (groups) of samples?

-You will not get a definitively quantitative difference or unquestionable compound identification from this workflow.
-You will get a good idea of which compounds are a good bet for further study.
+> :warning: **You will not get a definitively quantitative difference or unquestionable compound identification from this workflow.
+You will get a good idea of which compounds are a good bet for further study.**